 Financing: PACE, LOANS & PPAs

-The CPUC Solar Guide dives deep into solar financing because many homeowners have been misled by false promises.
-PACE loans create a tax lien that will put your home in jeopardy if you don’t pay your taxes.
+The CPUC Consumer Solar Guide dives deep into solar financing because false promises have misled many homeowners.
+PACE loans create a tax lien that will jeopardize your home if you don’t pay your taxes.

 The Solar Installation Process

 The solar guide gives a detailed outline of the solar installation process.
 You should become familiar with the basic timeline so you’ll know that your project is on track.